 Alder Holdings, LLC

 On December 11, 2020, the Consumer Financial Protection Bureau (Bureau) and the Arkansas Attorney General filed a proposed stipulated final judgment and order in the United States District Court for the Eastern District of Arkansas against Alder Holdings, LLC (Alder).
 Alder is a Utah-based company that sells home-security and alarm systems, primarily door-to-door, throughout the country and has sold its products and services to over 115,000 customers.
 The complaint alleged that Alder, in extending credit to its customers for its home-alarm products and services, violated the Fair Credit Reporting Act and Regulation V by charging customers who had lower credit scores higher activation-fees, but failing to provide those customers with the required risk-based pricing notice.
 Arkansas also alleged that Alder violated the Consumer Financial Protection Act of 2010 (CFPA).
-If entered by the court, the settlement would require Alder to pay a $600,000 civil money penalty, $100,000 of which will be offset if Alder pays that amount to settle related litigation with the State of Arkansas that is currently pending in state court in Arkansas.
-The settlement would also require Alder to provide proper notices under FCRA.
+The order, which the court entered on August 4, 2021, requires Alder to pay a $600,000 civil money penalty, $100,000 of which will be offset if Alder pays that amount to settle related litigation with the State of Arkansas in state court in Arkansas.
+The order also requires Alder to provide proper notices under FCRA.